 A bird’s-eye view rendering of the expanded campus

-Duke Kunshan University has broken ground on green, sustainable campus expansion, marking another exciting milestone in the China-U.S. joint-venture university’s rapid development.
+Duke Kunshan University has broken ground on a green, sustainable campus expansion, marking another exciting milestone in the China-U.S. joint-venture university’s rapid development.

 The project will more than double the size of the existing campus and will feature state-of-the-art spaces for living and learning including a library, sports complex and residence halls for graduate and undergraduate students.